crowdagger/crowbook/README.md

 Render a book written in markdown to HTML, EPUB and/or PDF.

-Crowbook's purpose is to allow you to automatically generate multiple outputs formats from a book written in Markdown.
+Crowbook's purpose is to allow you to automatically generate multiple output formats from a book written in Markdown.
 Its focus is novels, and the default settings should (hopefully) generate readable books with correct typography without requiring you to worry about it.